 Let's cut through the marketing hype and define enterprise artificial intelligence.
 Enterprise AI simulates the cognitive functions of the human mind -- learning, reasoning, perception, planning, problem solving and self-correction -- with computer systems.
-Enterprise AI is part of a range of business applications, such as expert systems, speech recognition and image recognition.
+Enterprise AI is part of a range of business applications, such as expert systems, machine learning, speech recognition and image recognition.

 Enterprise AI also encompasses automation tools, including robotic process automation, which perform high-volume, repeatable tasks otherwise handled by human workers, as well as physical robots found in warehouses or on factory production lines.
 Ultimately, this combination increases efficiencies and helps to perform mundane and dangerous tasks.

 In addition, machine learning enables computers to learn without explicit programming.
 Machine learning evolved from the study of pattern recognition and computational learning theory in AI, and it now involves the construction of algorithms that can learn from and make predictions about data.